Executive Summary

 Cube

 Cube's UX is simple by design.
 The add-in handles push/pull.
 The web workspace provides dashboards and workflow management.
-Both Excel and Google Sheets are supported.
+Both Excel and Google Sheets are supported as first-class interfaces.
 Finance teams describe the experience as "Excel with superpowers."
 The learning curve is minimal.

 Datarails